Digital Health Frontiers – Podcast Ep. 2

-In the second episode of the Digital Health Frontiers podcast, hosted by Mike Brandofino, President and COO of Caregility, we dive deep into the transformative journey of virtual care with Jonathan Witenko, the System Director of Virtual Health and Telemedicine at Florida-based Lee Health.
-Jonathan shares the intriguing origin story of telehealth at Lee Health, beginning with a focus on stroke care to overcome geographical challenges and improve patient outcomes.
-Learn about the innovative solutions, including custom-built telemedicine carts, that propelled Lee Health’s virtual care from a niche service to a comprehensive strategy encompassing inpatient, outpatient, ambulatory, and population health.
+Jon reveals the intriguing origin story of telehealth at Lee Health, beginning with a focus on stroke care to overcome geographical challenges and improve patient outcomes.
+Learn about the innovative programs at Lee Health that propelled virtual care from a niche service to a comprehensive strategy encompassing inpatient, outpatient, ambulatory, and population health.

 Read the Transcript

-Welcome to Digital Health Frontiers, where we explore the cutting edge of healthcare technology, policy, and innovation, hosted by Mike Brando, president and COO of Caregility.
+Welcome to Digital Health Frontiers, where we explore the cutting edge of healthcare technology, policy, and innovation, hosted by Mike Brandofino, president and COO of Caregility.
 Today, Mike is talking to Jonathan Witenko, the system director of virtual health and telemedicine at Florida-based Lee Health.
 Holding multiple certifications from CHIME, Microsoft, Cisco, and others, Jon helped design and implement telehealth at Lee Health in 2014 with inpatient stroke and over the years grew the program from one project to a systematic rollout of inpatient, outpatient, ambulatory, and population health programs.
 Lee Health is a great example of how virtual care has evolved from a nice-to-have to a critical application.
 In this episode, Mike talks to Jon about this transformation along with the responsibilities and new challenges it brings to healthcare.

 Mike Brandofino: